THE CATHY BEREZNICKI BURSARIES for CHORAL SCHOLARS

 All the choirs have a strong commitment to music of our own time and have worked with a great many composers on the performance of their music; most recently with Judith Weir, Howard Goodall, Morten Lauridsen, Stephen Montague, Gavin Bryars and Cecilia McDowall.

-The Board of the Addison Singers wish to appoint four choral scholars for three consecutive terms in 2018/19 – one for each voice: soprano, alto, tenor, bass – whose duties will be as follows:-
+The Board of the Addison Singers wishes to appoint four choral scholars for up to three consecutive terms – one for each voice: soprano, alto, tenor, bass – whose duties will be as follows:-

 - To support the Music Director and the Oratorio Choir in general at rehearsals, attending at least 80% of Wednesday evening rehearsals.
 The first two and last two rehearsals per term should be considered compulsory.